quacs/quacs/README.md

 yarn install
 ```

-You'll also need to install Rust and `wasm-pack` to build the WebAssembly components of the website.
+You'll also need to install:
+* Rust and `wasm-pack` to build the WebAssembly components of the website.
 Instructions for installing `wasm-pack` can be found [here](https://rustwasm.github.io/wasm-pack/installer/).

+* `jq` to parse json files.
+Instructions for installing `jq` can be found [here](https://stedolan.github.io/jq/download/).

 ### Compiles and hot-reloads for development
 ```